 The importance of each factor will depend on your specific business, your needs, and your customers.
 For example, if your customers prefer to pay with debit cards, that knowledge will be more important to your business than it is to someone whose customers don’t have a strong payment method preference.

 Keeping in mind that the actual processing cost of individual transactions can vary, a general rule is that processing debit cards will be cheaper than processing credit cards.
-If cost savings is your biggest priority when considering the Limited Acceptance program, accepting only debit may be the way to go.
+If cost savings is your biggest priority, accepting only debit may be the way to go.